General Information

 History of the Black Graduate Conference in Psychology

 The first Black Graduate Conference in Psychology was held in the spring of 1995 at Howard University.
 This first conference consisted of faculty and graduate students from Howard University, the University of Virginia, and the University of Illinois at Chicago.
 Each year thereafter, the conference location has rotated among different college/university institutions.
-Over the years, the conference has expanded to include African American graduate students from across the country.
+Over the years, the conference has expanded to include graduate students from across the country.
 On average, 30-50 students participate in the conference each year.
 In addition, 5-10 African American faculty also participate in the conference.
 Over the years, the host institutions have generously subsidized the expense of the conference in order to make it accessible to as many graduate students as possible.

 The conference was organized with three goals in mind.
-The primary goal of the conference is to provide African American graduate students with a supportive atmosphere to present their research and receive constructive feedback from fellow graduate students and faculty.
+The primary goal of the conference is to provide students with a supportive atmosphere to present their research and receive constructive feedback from fellow graduate students and faculty.
 A second goal of the conference is to provide students with an opportunity to exchange strategies and experiences that they feel would help them to thrive in graduate school and beyond.
-A final goal of the conference is to provide a forum for African American graduate students in psychology to develop long-lasting professional relationships with future colleagues.
+A final goal of the conference is to provide a forum for graduate students in psychology to develop long-lasting professional relationships with future colleagues.
 These goals have been achieved through student presentations and related feedback sessions.
 In addition, graduate students are encouraged to share their experiences and their strategies for success in formal round table discussions.
 The conference also includes panel discussions with psychologists in a variety of fields to provide graduate students with important career development information.

 Conference Hosts